2022 Pittsburgh Steelers season: Week 17: at Baltimore Ravens

 After a tough win at home, the Steelers headed east for Round 2 against the Ravens.
 The Steelers scored the only points of the first quarter when Chris Boswell kicked a 21-yard field goal to make it 3-0.
 However, the Ravens responded in the second quarter, taking a 10-3 lead at halftime by way of Justin Tucker's 30-yard field goal and then Tyler Huntley's 7-yard touchdown pass to Isaiah Likely.
 The Ravens went right back to work in the second half when Tucker kicked a 51-yard field goal to make it 13-3.
 The Steelers scored well into the fourth quarter by way of Boswell's 51-yard field goal, later on in the third.
 In the fourth quarter, they followed up with Boswell kicking a 33-yard field goal and Kenny Pickett found Najee Harris on a 10-yard touchdown pass for the Steelers to make the final score 16-13.

 With their third straight win, the Steelers improved to 8-8 and kept their postseason hopes alive.
-This is also the first career win for Kenny Pickett over a division rival.
-He also became the first rookie quarterback in NFL history to lead two consecutive game-winning 4th quarter drives.
+This is also the first career win for Kenny Pickett over an AFC North rival.
+He once again led a game-winning 4th-quarter drive, becoming the first rookie quarterback in NFL history to do so in two consecutive games.